Manhunter (Paul Kirk): 1970s revival

 Mark Shaw used the Manhunter identity throughout the 80s, with character Chase Lawler adopting the name and mantle in the 1990s.
 In 2001, the superhero group Power Company was introduced in JLA #61, followed by several one-shots providing an origin for each member and then the ongoing series Power Company in 2002.
 The team included a hero called Manhunter who resembled Paul Kirk and wore a black and white version of the costume he wore after being resurrected by the Council.
 The 2002 comic Power Company: Manhunter explained this character is a surviving clone of Kirk's who acts in the name of good and named himself Kirk DePaul.
 The series Power Company failed to gain popularity and ended with issue #18.
 In 2004, the Manhunter name was revived for a new series (Manhunter vol. 3) starring hero Kate Spencer.
-In Manhunter (vol. 3) #11 in 2005, Kirk DePaul makes an appearance and is murdered.
+In issue #11 in 2005, Kirk DePaul makes an appearance and is murdered.